What Do I Do With My KiwiSaver When I Retire?

 Should every retiree be in a conservative fund?

-It depends on the retiree.
-There is no 'one-fund-fits-all' given the unique financial needs every New Zealander has.
+That said, the right investment strategy in retirement will depend on the retiree.
+There is no 'one-fund-fits-all' given each of us has unique financial needs.
 Also, people are living longer, so moving everything into a 3% p.a. conservative fund forever may be short-sighted in higher inflationary times.
-This is especially true if growth funds average returns of 10%+ p.a., and you're unlikely to need the majority of your KiwiSaver balance for years to come.
+This is especially true if growth funds average returns of 10%+ p.a. and you're unlikely to need much (or any) of your KiwiSaver balance for years to come.

-What is right for you comes down to your financial situation.
-You may want to hedge your bets and pick a balanced fund or a moderate fund - our comparison guide to Balanced vs Moderate vs Growth KiwiSaver Funds explains the difference and pros and cons of each.
+What is right for you depends on your financial situation.
+If you’re investing to generate a reliable retirement income, investing for growth, or ideally both, you may want to hedge your bets and pick a balanced fund or a moderate fund.
+Our comparison guide to Balanced vs Moderate vs Growth KiwiSaver Funds explains the difference and pros and cons of each.
 Whatever you do, make an informed choice about how you want your KiwiSaver invested during your retirement.

-What is right for you comes down to your financial situation.
-You may want to hedge your bets and pick a balanced fund or a moderate fund - our comparison guide to Balanced vs Moderate vs Growth KiwiSaver Funds explains the difference and pros and cons of each.
+What is right for you depends on your financial situation.
+If you’re investing to generate a reliable retirement income, investing for growth, or ideally both, you may want to hedge your bets and pick a balanced fund or a moderate fund.
+Our comparison guide to Balanced vs Moderate vs Growth KiwiSaver Funds explains the difference and pros and cons of each.
 Whatever you do, make an informed choice about how you want your KiwiSaver invested during your retirement.

 What should I spend my KiwiSaver money on after withdrawing it?